Black Friday, the biggest U.S.-centric shopping event of the year, has become a global phenomenon with huge discounts and deals.

 (Source: DHL, Analyzify, Statista)

-- The total revenue generated during the holiday season is $241.4 billion.
+- The total revenue generated during the 2025 holiday season reached $257.8 billion.

 - Consumers spent an average of $390 on holiday-related purchases during the Black Friday week.